copy/v86/docs/cpu-idling.md

-Some operating systems don't support `hlt` instruction, because of this, the CPU takes cycles on idle.
+Some operating systems don't support `hlt` instruction, because of this, the CPU spin loops instead of idling.
 Here some solutions for different OSes: